domino14/macondo/cgp/README.md

 The lm opcode is followed by the move, in the following format:

-n8 runes
+n8 tiles

 where n8 is the coordinate - rows are numbered 1 to 15 and columns are lettered from A to O for a 15x15 board.
 Horizontal plays start with the numbered row, vertical plays start with the lettered column.
+For boards that are bigger than 26 columns, use "excel" row notation, i.e. Z, AA, AB, ..., AAA, AAB, ...

-Runes are just the letters on the rack.
-"Through" tiles, i.e., tiles already on the board, do not need to be specified and can be specified as a `.`.
+"Through" tiles, i.e., tiles already on the board, must be specified as a `.`.

-If the move is an exchange, represent as `exchange runes` if the runes are known, or replace the runes with a number of exchanged tiles.
+If the move is an exchange, represent as `exchange tiles` if the tiles are known, or replace the tiles with a number of exchanged tiles.

 If the move is a pass or a failed challenge, represent it as `pass`.

-If the move is a successful challenge, represent it as `challenge n8 runes pts` where runes are the played letters and pts is the number of pts the challenged play would have scored.
+If the move is a successful challenge, represent it as `challenge n8 tiles pts` where tiles are the played tiles and pts is the number of pts the challenged play would have scored.

 Note: The lm opcode can be specified multiple times.
 It should contain the last plays in the reverse order that they were played, by all players.